nehapraksh/ImgurAPIDemo/README.md

           “score” and “topic_id” adds up to an even number

       b) If the toggle is disabled, the app should display all results

+7. Display the details of the image when clicked on it.